 The largest city in the northern state of Rajasthan, Jaipur is one of India’s most alluring destinations.
-Known colloquially as the ‘Pink City,’ as many of its buildings are painted in a salmon-coloured hue, it’s home to a number of the country’s beloved monuments and landmarks.
+Known colloquially as the ‘Pink City,’ as many of its buildings are painted in a salmon-colored hue, it’s home to a number of the country’s beloved monuments and landmarks.
 Founded by the Maharajah Jai Singh in the 19th century, Jaipur is unique for its orderly, European-inspired urban planning.
 From sweeping palaces and lavish gardens to historic forts, the city’s offerings will leave you breathless.

 The beautiful and historical Taj Rambagh Palace, Jaipur